-Each year, we invite you to help “deck the halls” at St. Luke’s by ordering some poinsettias.
+Each year, we invite you to help make ready for Easter at St. Luke’s by ordering some Easter flowers.
 This year, we’re excited to invite you to place your order and make your donation online!
-You don’t need to sign into Church Community Builder to do so because we’ve made a simple form you can fill out
+You don’t need to sign into Church Community Builder to do so because we’ve made a simple form you can fill